srl-labs/containerlab/docs/manual/codespaces.md

 grep user: | awk '{print $2}') --password-stdin
 ```

-But of course you can also install tailscale or any other 0-tier VPN to access the private registry.
+<small>Of course you can also install tailscale or any other 0-tier VPN to access any other self-hosted private registry.</small>

 [devcontainers-doc]: https://containers.dev/
 [codespaces-doc]: https://github.com/features/codespaces